euyemura/myNotes/grounded-ruby/06_control_flow_tech.md

 end
 ```

+When you're talking about `case` statements, you're really saying that the case is the instance, and whatever the when statement is, does the case (the instance) fit in the box of the when (the box)

 I wonder if you could put this in an each loop, go through all of the tickets.

 Lot's of syntactic sugar going on in the above example.

 You don't even necessarily need a test to case, it can just be testing various if statements.

+So, if given no `==` or whatever, the when will default to a `threequal` or `case equality matcher` otherwise, you can tell it what kind of behavior that you want.

 ```ruby
 case